 Study of morphogenesis and biochemical processes involved in development, with emphasis on vertebrates.
 Three lecture, three laboratory hours each week.
-Prerequisite: BIOL 251
+Prerequisite: BIOL 251 virology, disease pathogenesis, animal behavior, and research in biology.
+Some of the courses include laboratory.

 BIOL 195, 295, 395, 396 Special Topics